kormax/apple-enhanced-contactless-polling/README.md

 - This document is based on reverse-engineering efforts done without any access to original documentation.
 Consider all information provided here as an educated guess that is not officially cofirmed.
 - If you find any mistakes/typos or have extra information to add, feel free to raise an issue or create a pull request.
+- Refer to resources directory to access json database of ECP frames.
+This info will also be pushed to Proxmark3 repository from time to time.

 # References